 The spread of coronavirus (COVID-19) is having a devastating impact on small businesses and hourly workers whose hours, shifts, and operations are coming to a full stop.
+The COVID-19 crisis will come to an end.
+But until we get there, we have to stay informed and do what we can to protect our local businesses and the incredible employees that sustain them.

 At Homebase, we are in a unique position to see this impact happen in real-time and want to make this data publicly available so that governments and communities can understand and support the people who are most impacted.